 - ¾ teaspoon cinnamon

 - In a large bowl, whisk together the flour, oats, baking powder, baking soda and spices.
-Add the wet ingredients and the chopped walnuts or pecans and stir to combine.
+Add the wet ingredients and the chopped nuts and stir to combine.
 Pour the batter into the prepared loaf pan.

 - In a small bowl, stir together the topping ingredients until well combined.
 Sprinkle evenly over the bread batter.